Free Suno style prompt builder

 Leaving vocals undefined

-Start with the job of the track, generate a structured Suno prompt here, then use Prompt Doctor if the output sounds generic, messy, or off-target.
+Generate a structured prompt here, make a small comparison set, then use Prompt Doctor if the output is generic, contradictory, too vocal-heavy, or off-target.

 Next step

-Paste your generated prompt into Prompt Doctor to tighten the structure, reduce generic output, and get a stronger next-generation version.
+Paste your generated prompt into Prompt Doctor to identify weak directions and create a more intentional next version.